 "Theoretically, the verification of SSL certificates can be done even though they are expired.
 For the users that get used to this error and don't check the SSL certificate each time they get the error, there is the risk of getting redirected to malicious pages and becoming the target of man-in-the-middle attacks".

 Another important thing to consider is that these ads also track user data and user behavior.
 This data is sent through an insecure channel, leaving it vulnerable to interception by unwanted parties.

-The websites that are affected by this issue include: The Verge, Vice News, CNET, How-To Geek and more
+The websites that are affected by this issue include: The Verge, Vice News, CNET, and more

 This problem is caused by plain negligence on PowerLink's part